-SOCW 520 – Addictions - Overview of complex issues related to addictions, including drug, alcohol, gambling, and eating addictions; examines addiction within the context of developmental life stages and culture Taught on Cullowhee Campus both Fall and Spring Semesters
+SOCW 520 – Addictions - Overview of complex issues related to addictions, including drug, alcohol, gambling, and eating addictions; examines addiction within the context of developmental life stages and culture Taught on Main (Cullowhee) Campus both Fall and Spring Semesters

-SOCW 524 - Cultural Competence in Substance Abuse Practice - Overview of unique problems and needs related to substance abuse treatment among diverse populations; application of culturally sensitive intervention strategies PREQ SOCW 520 Taught on Cullowhee Campus in Summer Semester
+SOCW 524 - Cultural Competence in Substance Abuse Practice - Overview of unique problems and needs related to substance abuse treatment among diverse populations; application of culturally sensitive intervention strategies PREQ SOCW 520 Taught on Main (Cullowhee) Campus in Summer Semester

-SOCW 525 - Science of Addiction - Biological basis of addiction; physiological and psychological effects of substance abuse PREQ SOCW 520 Taught at Biltmore Park Campus in Asheville in Spring Semester
+SOCW 525 - Science of Addiction - Biological basis of addiction; physiological and psychological effects of substance abuse PREQ SOCW 520 Taught at Biltmore Park Site in Asheville in Spring Semester

 MSW students register for courses through their degree program.

-Practitioners (non-students) register for courses through the School of Social Work's Continuing Education Program.
+Practitioners (non-students) register for courses through the School of Social Work's Continuing Education Program .
 Each class offers 45 contact hours of continuing education credit.
-Completion of coursework in the Substance Abuse Certificate Program does not waive other state board requirements for the LCAS credential.
+Completion of coursework in the Substance Abuse Certificate Program does not waive other state board requirements for the LCAS or LCASA credential.

 Students interested in the SASCP must first submit an application of interest and a $25.00 administration fee